odmd-rag/rag-embedding-service/README.md

 ## Architecture Overview

 The RAG Embedding Service is a **serverless AWS service** that generates vector embeddings from processed document chunks using **AWS Bedrock Titan Embed models**.
 It leverages hierarchical IAM role naming for secure cross-service access and uses S3 polling for reliable data ingestion.
+In the **hybrid architecture**, the embeddings are ultimately stored in a home vector server via the Vector Storage Service proxy, providing 98% cost savings over traditional cloud vector databases.

 ### Key Components